devloco/create-react-wptheme/README.md

     -   To do that, go back to your command prompt where you first ran `npm run wpstart` and rerun that same command again.
 -   In a few seconds you should see your browser load with the standard create-react-app page, but it's running as a WordPress theme!

-## Updating
+## Updating Existing Themes

-When new versions of `Create React WP Theme` are released, you can upgrade using a single command.
+When new versions of `Create React WP Theme` are released, you can upgrade an existing theme using a single command.

 From within your theme's `react-src` folder, run this command at a command prompt: